 Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
-We possess extensive knowledge and experience with “rods and pedicle screws” that are needed for each surgery.
-We spend lots of time studying and participating in research to ensure our patients get the correct procedure for their condition.
+In addition, they possess extensive knowledge and experience with “rods and pedicle screws” that are needed for each surgery.
+They spend lots of time studying and participating in research to ensure their patients get the correct procedure for their condition.

 Pedicle Screws for Spine Fusion Rationale

 The right combination of metal screws and rods (hardware) creates a solid “brace” that holds the vertebrae in place.
 These devices stop the movement from occurring between the vertebrae.
 These metal devices give more stability to the fusion site and allow the patient to get out of bed much sooner.

 Spine Fusion Procedure

 Spinal fusion permanently connects two or more vertebrae in your spine, eliminating motion between them.
 Spinal fusion involves techniques to increase healing.
 The use of pedicle screws improves spinal fusion rates from approximately 60% to 90%.
 Many surgeons also believe that pedicle screws enhance patient recovery because they provide immediate stability for the spine and early mobilization for the patient.

 Initially, the safety and effectiveness of using pedicle screws were brought to the FDA for approval.
 Therefore, the FDA studied the use of these screws and approved them for use in the lower (lumbar) spine for specific conditions.